 The impact of using a timeline in every classroom ensures that the learning environment across our school is consistent and children will be familiar with the passing of time.
 Historical technical vocabulary is displayed, spoken and used by all.
 The whole school is engaged in the use of history-specific events and home learning tasks.
-Impact is measured through the use of pre and post assessments at the start and end of a unit that assesses the knowledge that has been retained.
-Knowledge organisers are used to help the children remember the knowledge they have acquired about different areas of history.
-The children are presented with their key question and are able to answer it drawing on the knowledge that the have been taught.
-Impact is also measured though discussion with the children at regular intervals throughout the year and through discreet questioning by the staff during lesson time.
-History is enjoyed by children and adults across school.
+Impact is measured through formative assessment by teaching staff and recorded throughout the year to demonstrate our children's progress.
+Through a combination of book looks and conversations with the children, the History Lead is able to monitor the teaching and evidence of the subject, as well as children's own learning and opinions.
+Children are enthusiastic about the subject and are able to discuss their learning, making links to previous topics and periods they have studied.
 Children leave St.Peter's wanting to continue to build on this wealth of historical knowledge and understanding.